converged-computing/mummi-experiments/experiments/aws-march-2025/mummi-operator/README.md

 ## Notes

 - For the GPU runs, one of the createsims ran the entire duration of the study, meaning there was only one node for createsims.
-It increased the time by 1.5x likely.
+It increased the time by 1.5x likely, and the study (cost) is going to be hugely impacted by it.
+- For the CPU runs, where there is an error (and the job is deleted) and a temporary change to the number of createsims job, the condition kicks in to generate more samples, and typically multiple iterations run to generate more samples than are needed.
+We would want this to happen, but for the sample generation to be more tightly linked with what is needed for createsims.
+For example, we only needed one sample here, but multiple loops were run to generate about 10 more.

 Also see [notes](notes.md) from testing runs.